Complex Structure and Organisation & Visual Language and Vocabulary.

 Across the page on the right hand page of the double opening, the content addresses the visual aspect in the laying out of the elements of the Visual Vocabulary, for instance: Form, Shape, Colour, Scale, Texture etc. They are the ingredients used to make any form of visual art.
 Each discipline will have its own vocabulary.

-This chart aims to clarify a route from extreme simplicity to unlimited possibility.
-For instance, in a game of chess, with very few pieces together with a knowledge of how they can behave - and within the boundaries of the game plan - the game can be played out in an infinite number of ways.
-There are many other ‘games’: painting, music, a game of tennis, baking a cake.
-Nature is the supreme player of the game, its effects to be found everywhere in the infinite variety of forms which inhabit life on earth.
+This chart aims to trace a route from extreme simplicity to unlimited possibility.
+For instance, in a game of chess, played with very few pieces together with a knowledge of how they can behave, and within the boundaries of the game plan, the game can be played out in an infinite number of ways.
+There are many other ‘games’ besides chess, painting and music: a game of tennis, baking a cake..